How long will it take to build my boat?

-Yakima Maker Space is again offering its popular kayak building class, as well as a new addition, build your own Stand Up Paddleboard!
+Yakima Maker Space regularly offers kayak building classes, as well as a new addition, build your own Stand Up Paddleboard!

 Class will last 8 weeks meeting twice a week in the evening.
 Participants will build their own boats, ready for final sand and varnish by the end of the class.